kubernetes/examples/guestbook-go/README.md

     ```console
     $ kubectl apply -f analyzer-egress.yaml
     ```

+### Step Five: View the modernized guestbook <a id="step-five"></a>

-5. You should be able to access the guestbook now via the load balancer IP.
+1. You should be able to access the guestbook now via the load balancer IP.
 However, you can't control traffic.
 Let's config istio-ingress to work with the guestbook.

     ```console
     $ kubectl apply -f guestbook-ingress.yaml
     ```

-6. If you want to focus on testing guestbook-v2, you may apply route rule to tweak your testing.
+2. If you want to focus on testing guestbook-v2, you may apply route rule to tweak your testing.
 For example, applying the route rule to shift all traffic to guestbook-v2.

     ```console
     $ kubectl apply -f routerule-all-v2.yaml
     ```

-7. View the guestbook via Istio-ingress.
+3. View the guestbook via Istio-ingress.

     Result: The guestbook displays in your browser.
 As you can see, as guest type messages in the guestbook, an emoji will be automatically generated based on the tone of the message, when the traffic goes to guestbook-v2.

     ![Guestbook-v2](guestbook-v2-page.png)

-### Step Five: Cleanup <a id="step-five"></a>
+### Step Six: Cleanup <a id="step-six"></a>

 After you're done playing with the guestbook, you can cleanup by deleting the guestbook service and removing the associated resources that were created, including load balancers, forwarding rules, target pools, and Kubernetes deployments and services.